jankaszel/hyperwell-thesis/chapters/implementation.md

 Discuss this more detailed in @sec:discussion.

-## Institutional Governance with “Hyperwell”
+## Second Version: Institutional Governance with “Hyperwell”

 Define terms:
 * Notebook